 (32) Applicants will be informed of the reasons for rejection or amendment of an application by the relevant Executive Member following the decision of the Vice Chancellor.

 (33) Once the Vice Chancellor has approved an application for special studies leave, minor changes may be made to the proposed leave program, but the changes are subject to the relevant Head of Work Unit and Executive Member's approval prior to commencement of the leave.
-Proposed significant changes will require the approval of the Deputy Vice Chancellor on the recommendations of the relevant Head of Work Unit and Executive Member.
+Proposed significant changes will require the approval of the Senior Deputy Vice Chancellor on the recommendations of the relevant Head of Work Unit and Executive Member.

 (34) Where consultancies and paid employment or other income-earning activity, including teaching, are proposed in conjunction with special studies leave, the employee will submit details of the work to be undertaken (with comment on its relevance to the agreed Academic Staff Portfolio), and the salary, fee, grant or other assistance to be received by the applicant and the proportion of the leave to be taken up in such activity.
 This information shall be included in the application for special studies leave, or provided without delay should such a proposal develop after the application has been submitted or approved.